-My first Belgian record, so to say, is now out, and that’s an atypical one.
-When I moved out to Bruxelles a while ago I met with my friend Emiliano Deferrari, who’s been living here since 2014: he’s a composer, singer-songwriter, just like me.
-It felt natural to reconvene and play something together.
-We found out to be sharing a common interest for free form improvisation and “weird music” in general (the one that sounds like boom, bang, thrak, skreek and blah blah blah), therefore we locked ourselves into a studio and came up with some musical snapshots.
-The four tracks appearing on the album are the result of a spontaneous alchemy, with no editing or any form of post-production: you get to hear the sound we sculpted in the room, in that very moment.
+My first Belgian record, so to say, is now available, and that’s an atypical one.
+When I moved to Brussels a while ago, I connected with my friend, musician Emiliano Deferrari (who relocated here in 2014).
+It felt natural to meet up and play something together.
+The four tracks appearing on the album are the result of a spontaneous alchemy, no editing and no post-production whatsoever: nothing more than the sound sculpted in the room in that very moment.
 We used prepared and detuned guitars, various objects, a violin, bows, a baglama, percussions, a musical box, and everything else we could find in the small studio; anything that we could put our hands (and feet) on.

 We also shot a promotional video to launch the record.
-Quoting Emiliano: “We took a walk through Matonge, the Congolese neighbourhood of Brussels, and had fun mixing with those picturesque African vibes, on a cold northern European afternoon.
-The joy of living in an open city like Brussels”.
+Quoting Emiliano: “We took a walk through Matonge, the Congolese neighbourhood of Brussels, and had fun mixing with those picturesque African vibes, on a cold northern European afternoon”.
 The track is called “Sei” (which means six in Italian).

 I’d say this record is an accurate reflection of what I have experienced in terms of music around here so far (there is a lively avant-garde scene that I greatly enjoy, and live clubs and audiences willing to dive into experimental outbursts of sound).
 I guess this represents a very rough seed, no compromises and no fucks given, that will nourish more music from me in the future.